 - If the sauce is too thick, add some water.

-To make the meat juicy, we’ll let it sit in a brine.
+In order to make the meat juicy, we’ll let it sit in a brine.
 But before we do anything, you need to learn how to cut up a chicken.

 - You need about two packages of instant noodles.